• Skip to primary navigation

 Chai Spiced Filling

 The filling is one of my favorite things about this cinnamon roll recipe because I love chai.
 For my chai mixture, I used 1 tablespoon of earl grey tea and equal amounts of ground cardamom, cloves, cinnamon, star anise, and ginger.
-I use this chai spiced mixture in all my chai flavored desserts like in my chai spiced shortbread sandwich cookies.
+I use this chai spiced mixture in all my chai flavored desserts like in my chai spiced shortbread sandwich cookies and my chai spiced pecan cookies.
 In addition to the spice mixture, I also added butter and light brown sugar for a bit of sweetness.
 The warm spices balance out the sweetness from the brown sugar.

 Maple Glaze